media-admin/macoffice/cms/wp-content/plugins/yith-woocommerce-catalog-mode/readme.txt

 3. This image shows WooCommerce product detail page as it appears when WooCommerce "Add to Cart" button is hidden and WooCommerce Cart and Checkout page are deactivated.

 == Changelog ==
+= Version 2.46.0 - Released: 13 May 2025 =

+* New: support for WooCommerce 9.9
+* Update: YITH plugin framework

+= Version 2.45.0 - Released: 14 April 2025 =

+* New: support for WordPress 6.8
+* Update: YITH plugin framework

+= Version 2.44.0 - Released: 24 March 2025 =

+* New: support for WooCommerce 9.8
+* Update: YITH plugin framework

+= Version 2.43.0 - Released: 24 February 2025 =

+* New: support for WooCommerce 9.7
+* Update: YITH plugin framework

+= Version 2.42.1 - Released: 11 December 2024 =

+* Update: YITH plugin framework

+= Version 2.41.0 - Released: 10 December 2024 =

+* New: support for WooCommerce 9.5
+* Update: YITH plugin framework

+= Version 2.40.0 - Released: 13 November 2024 =

+* New: support for WordPress 6.7
+* New: support for WooCommerce 9.4
+* Update: YITH plugin framework

+= Version 2.39.0 - Released: 17 September 2024 =

+* New: support for WooCommerce 9.3
+* Update: YITH plugin framework

+= Version 2.38.0 - Released: 14 August 2024 =

+* New: support for WooCommerce 9.2
+* Update: YITH plugin framework

+= Version 2.37.0 - Released: 22 July 2024 =

+* New: support for WordPress 6.6
+* New: support for WooCommerce 9.1
+* Update: YITH plugin framework

+= Version 2.36.0 - Released: 25 June 2024 =

+* New: support for WooCommerce 9.0
+* Update: YITH plugin framework

+= Version 2.35.0 - Released: 21 May 2024 =

+* New: support for WooCommerce 8.9
+* Update: YITH plugin framework

+= Version 2.34.0 - Released: 15 April 2024 =

+* New: support for WooCommerce 8.8
+* Update: YITH plugin framework

+= Version 2.33.0 - Released: 26 March 2024 =

+* New: support for WordPress 6.5
+* New: support for WooCommerce 8.7
+* Update: YITH plugin framework

+= Version 2.32.0 - Released: 5 March 2024 =

+* New: support for WooCommerce 8.6
+* New: panel UI
+* Update: YITH plugin framework

+= Version 2.30.0 - Released: 11 January 2024 =

+* New: support for WooCommerce 8.5
+* Update: YITH plugin framework

+= Version 2.29.0 - Released: 14 December 2023 =

+* New: support for WooCommerce 8.4
+* Update: YITH plugin framework

+= Version 2.28.0 - Released: 14 November 2023 =

+* New: support for WordPress 6.4
+* New: support for WooCommerce 8.3
+* Update: YITH plugin framework

 = Version 2.27.0 - Released: 09 October 2023 =